 As more partnerships emerge to support personalized, competency-based education as a vehicle for advancing equity, it is imperative school leadership be actively engaged in ongoing efforts to involve institutions, community organizations and families in creating a shared vision for teaching and learning.

-- Transparent communications.
-More than ever, it is important that the school district consistently share comprehensive information and data relevant to the school district to multiple stakeholders.
-We realize such information is not always flattering or easy to communicate.
-The superintendent should have a bias toward full transparency in order to continue to build credibility and trust with the public.
+More than ever, it is important that school leadership consistently shares comprehensive information and data about the school district to multiple stakeholders.
+Such information is not always flattering or easily communicated, but in order to build credibility and trust with the public, full transparency is required.

-- Inclusive decision-making.
-Increasingly, StrivePartnership is recognizing that solutions to educational challenges do not come from institutions alone.
-They also emerge from the expertise and experiences of those who are most directly impacted, most notably parents and caregivers, and students.
-The next superintendent should aggressively enlist local residents as problems-solvers and co-producers of strategies and interventions.
+Solutions to educational challenges will not come from institutions alone.
+They emerge from the expertise and lived experiences of those who are most directly impacted, most notably parents, caregivers and students.
+Soliciting community problems-solvers and co-designers while creating learner-centered strategies and interventions is key to success.

-- Boldness to embrace challenges.
-There are many challenges ahead of the school district.
-The superintendent should be willing to unabashedly identify these challenges, own them, and address them directly.
+There are many challenges ahead and leaders should be willing to unabashedly identify these challenges, own them and discuss directly how they will be addressed.

-- Systems-thinking orientation.
 Large bureaucracies whose functions operate more like interdependent networks rather than isolated silos have greater success.
-A superintendent who has experience thinking and leading in ways that require administrators and staffs to cross boundaries and work in teams will help propel the district’s progress toward achieving transformational goals.
+Thinking and leading in ways that require cross-collaboration and teamwork will help propel the district’s progress toward achieving transformational goals.